GLASGOW SOCIETY OF ORGANISTS - Saturday 7 October 2017, 3.00 pm

 Organ Recital by Graham Maclagan (Director of Music, Parish Church of Saint Cuthbert, Princes Street Gardens, Edinburgh, and Teacher of Music and School Organist at George Heriot's School, Edinburgh) in Kingussie Parish Church on the 1925 Evans & Barr organ celebrating the refurbishment in 2016 by Walcher Orgelbau, Germany.
-Mr Maclagan was Organist of Kingussie Parish Church as a teenager some fifteen years ago.
+Graham was Organist of Kingussie Parish Church as a teenager some fifteen years ago.

 Admission free, refreshments after the recital.